 ..but when is acceptable to seek to be understood?
 (If you’re in the (TL;RL) crowd or are seeking to be understood, this may not be for you.
 Here’s your off ramp.

 If you’re still with me, this is a difficult post to write.
 I grew up as a “staff kid”.
-For those of you unfamiliar with the term, it is a label applied to kids whose parents have chosen to serve in a ministry that helps others.
+This is a label applied to kids whose parents have chosen to serve in a ministry that helps others.
 Bio kids in a foster care home, Pastor’s Kids and Missionary Kids fall into a similar position.

-I am simply hoping to be able to continue on in this line of work without sacrificing my children to the pitfalls of this ministry that I have chosen.
-I have sought to understand and am at the point where I now want to be understood.
-According to the way that I grew up and according to the unwritten rules of how I grew up, this is something not to be discussed.
+I am hoping to continue this line of work without sacrificing my children to the pitfalls of this ministry.
+Since seeking to understand, I am at the point where I now want to be understood.
+According to the unwritten rules of how I grew up, this is something not to be discussed.
 And there are more than a few unwritten rules.
-This post serves to break a few of those rules and also to transform the unwritten to written…but it is open to be edited.
+This post serves to break a few of those rules and also to transform the unwritten to written.

-Rule 2 – everyone knows about you and who you are, but those around you seldom wish or make efforts to actually get to know you.
+Everyone knows who you are, but those around you seldom make efforts to actually get to know you.
 You’re an extension of your parents.
 More on that in a bit…

-Rule 4 – “…but you have parents!
+“…but you have parents!
 Somebody has it worse than you!”
-This is the typical response to staff kids who dare to question how they are being raised and how they are living.
+This is the typical response to staff kids who dare to question how they are being raised.

-Rule 10 – don’t become the problem.
-Growing up in ministry, you learn that your parents are serving God and are “fixing” and healing those who have real problems.
+Don’t become the problem.
+Growing up in ministry, you understand that your parents are serving God and are “fixing” and healing those who have real problems.
 You are highly discouraging from becoming the problem as it will only serve to take away from those with real problems…and that isn’t you.

 So, what can be done?